trackIT-Systems/sonari/back/docs/user_guide/evaluation.md

     For an efficient way to generate AOEF files with your own data, we recommend using the [`soundevent`](https://mbsantiago.github.io/soundevent/)
     package.
-This package offers user-friendly functions aligned with Whombat's data structure, facilitating a seamless integration process.
+This package offers user-friendly functions aligned with Sonari's data structure, facilitating a seamless integration process.

 Once created or imported, you will be redirected to the Evaluation Set Dashboard